iiroki/time-series-platform/README.md

     - Integrations should be manually configured to enable data ingestion.
 - _Tag:_ Measurement identifier

-Metadata can also be queried from the API, which is then used to query the actual measurements.
+By querying metadata from the API, users can get an overview of the time series data stored in the plaftorm, which can then be utilized to query the actual measurements.

 Metadata is stored in regular Postgres tables.